Primary School Visits

 Anglo-Saxons and Vikings – (Suitable for Key Stages 1 & 2)

 Find out how Canterbury Cathedral was founded in Anglo Saxon times by Saint Augustine when he was offered the site by King Ethelbert and Queen Bertha.
 Your class will explore the Cathedral in costume, finding out about life in Anglo-Saxon Canterbury right up to the siege of Canterbury that involved the dramatic kidnapping and murder of Archbishop Alphege at the hands of the Vikings.
-This visit also includes time in the Cathedral archives investigating items from our collections that date from this time.
+This visit also includes time investigating items from our collections that date from this time.

 The best part of the day was the dressing up.
 I loved being a knight and I hope we can come back soon.